 I have worked with individuals, couples, and families in person and via telehealth in outpatient settings, community-based settings, and residential settings.
-I have experience collaborating with schools to create IEPs and 504 plans with appropriate educational accommodations for children and teens taking into account mental health.
-Recently, I participated in the development of a new adolescent residential treatment program.
-I created and implemented adolescent family services, including parent workshops and education, multi-family groups, and parent support programming.
-I have specific training and experience working with lesbian, gay, bisexual, trans, queer, etc. (LGBTQ+) clients and families, as well as BIPOC clients and families.
+I have experience collaborating with schools to create IEPs and 504 plans with appropriate educational accommodations for children and teens advocating for their mental health needs.
+I have specific training and experience working with lesbian, gay, bisexual, trans, queer, etc. (LGBTQ+) clients of all ages and families, as well as BIPOC clients and families.
 In 2019, I participated in the development of an

 M.S., Marriage and Family Therapy

 B.A., Psychology with a minor in Sociology

 I am a Clinical Fellow member of the American Association of Marriage and Family Therapists (AAMFT).

 Lanier-Pszczola, A. N. (2023) Gen-Z and Therapy: Competent Care for Teens and Tweens in 2023.
 Professional/CEU 6hr workshop – Presented in Pooler, GA.